dvptl68/Weather/README.md

 A desktop application that allows you to quickly check the weather at any location.

 ## How to use it:
 The easiest way to download and run this application is to use the correct download link below.
-Unzip the download folder and find the file called ```weather``` (```weather.exe``` for Windows).
+Unzip the download folder and find the file called ```weather``` (```weather.exe``` on Windows).
 Double click this file and the application will start.

 If you don't know your system architecture, read the guide for [Windows](https://www.chiefarchitect.com/support/article/KB-01230/determining-if-your-computer-is-32-bit-or-64-bit.html#Windows) or [macOS](https://www.chiefarchitect.com/support/article/KB-01230/determining-if-your-computer-is-32-bit-or-64-bit.html#macOS).
 On a Linux machine, type the following command in a terminal:
 ```